We Welcome Active Military, Veterans, and Their Families

 Save Money Earning Your Degree

-Utica College offers a 10% tuition discount for all online students who are active duty, reserve, and guard members and their spouses.
+Utica University offers a 10% tuition discount for all online students who are active duty, reserve, and guard members and their spouses.

 To help you fund your education and to shorten your search time, we offer this quick list of scholarships and scholarship search sites.
 It is not meant to be all-encompassing and you should seek additional sources as you’re able.